google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 ls.each(x -> operate(x));
 {% endhighlight %}

-Aside from being cleaner, as long as our lambda isn't mutating referenced variables, our list library is given the freedom to optimize for a concurrent environment, while the implementation details are abstracted away from view.
+Aside from being cleaner, as long as our lambda isn't mutating referenced variables, our list library is given the freedom to optimize for a concurrent environment, while the implementation details are abstracted away and left as an exercise for the library.

 ### Implementation details